marcialwushu/restropective-docusaurus/docs/doc38.md

 - [Ask HN: What's the current sentiment on JWT for stateless auth tokens?](https://bit.ly/2PgnQZ8)
 - [49% of workers, forced to change passwords, reuse same one with minor change](https://bit.ly/34jpH3M)
 - [Mapeamento de conhecimentos do Projeto Backbone Nacional do Sistema de Telemática do Exército](http://www.defesanet.com.br/cyberwar/noticia/35212/Mapeamento-de-conhecimentos-do-Projeto-Backbone-Nacional-do-Sistema-de-Telematica-do-Exercito-/)
+- The New Xbox Series X Gets a New Design, to Rival PS5 in 2020
+- ISIS Is Experimenting With This New Blockchain Messaging App
+- iMac Pro Works With Apple’s New Pro Display XDR, But Limited to 5K Resolution
+- Ford Recalls Super Duty Trucks Over Fire Risk
+- Twitter to bring back election labels for 2020 political candidates
+- Mozilla to force all add-on devs to use 2FA to prevent supply-chain attacks
+- Samsung Internet Android browser to support more extensions soon